datapointchris/ichrisbirch/docs/developers_guide.md

 ## Alembic Revision
 Run in `euphoria/backend/`

+Run a revision to pickup changes in code
-`alembic revision --autogenerate -m $VERSION`
+`alembic revision -m 'v0.5.0'`

+Do the upgrade to the tables
+Note: Run in all environments!
-TODO: Do I run `alembic upgrade head` in prod environment?
+`alembic upgrade head`

 ## FastAPI Crud Endpoints